Dragonmystic707/exalted-reincarnated/docs/Solars/Introduction.md

 ### Dawn

-When their Anima is at the Burning Level, Dawn Castes gain an additional 2 Impulse on Maneuvers in a Combat Scene.

 Spending a Strife Point, the Dawn immediately instills an emotion of Fear, Awe, Intimidation, or similar emotion into up to (Essence) targets.
 This may affect targets that normally do not feel said emotions, such as golems and zombies.

+**Burning Anima:**
+Dawn Castes gain an additional 2 Impulse on Maneuvers in a Combat Scene.

 *Associated Abilities:* Archery, Awareness, Brawl, Physique, Melee, Leadership.